Mapping a Network Drive

 Windows 10

-1. Right click the Windows icon located on your task bar
+1. Right-click the Windows icon located on your taskbar.

 2. Select File Explorer